sagar-46/LeetCode/Easy/README.md

 704.Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
 If \
 &ensp;&emsp;target exists, then return its index.
 Otherwise, return -1.

+876.Given the head of a singly linked list, return the middle node of the linked list.
+If there are two middle nodes, return the second middle \
+&ensp;&emsp;node.

 905.Given an integer array nums, move all the even integers at the beginning of the array followed by all the odd integers.
 Return any array that \
 &ensp;&emsp;satisfies this condition.